JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_info/index.md

 ## Description

-This node returns some information about the input mesh like its vertices locations and polygon edge indicies.
+This node returns information about the input mesh like its vertices locations and polygon edge indices.

 ## Inputs